Jarli01/xenorchestra_updater/TROUBLESHOOTING.md

 ## Required Dependencies

 Your system must be able to install the following list of dependencies, usually this is automatic but some distributions might not have the required repositories.
-Plese confirm you can install these before creating a ticket.
+Please confirm you can install these before creating a ticket.

-Check your distribution respositories list ie: ```/etc/apt/sources.list``` for multiverse.
+Check your distribution repositories list ie: ```/etc/apt/sources.list``` for multiverse.

 * build-essential
 * redis-server